petephilipson/StatisticalModelling/docs/diagnostics.md

 &\color{red}{= \vec{0}}
 \end{align*}

-The residuals and the observed values, however, are not independent.
+This result also hold for the standardised residuals and the fitted values, but the proof is more convoluted; the residuals and the observed values, however, are not independent.

 ### Outliers
 *Outliers* are points which appear separated in some way from the remainder of the data.
 Part of the purpose of our residual plots is to check for unusual observations.
 The standardised residuals give a good initial indicator of outliers.
 If we assume the (raw) residuals are normally distributed (we will check this assumption shortly), then the standardised residuals are also normal, albeit with a different variance, which is close to one (see above).

-Hence the standardised residuals are assumed to be approximately standard normal, and this suggests that values outside the range $\pm 2$ are indicative of outliers.
+Hence, the standardised residuals are assumed to be approximately *standard* normal, and this suggests that values outside the range $\pm 2$ are indicative of outliers.
 However, by normal distribution theory, we expect around $5\%$ of observations to be outside this range by chance - recall that $\pm 1.96$ cuts off $2.5\%$ of a standard normal distribution, i.e. $Pr(Z > 1.96) = 0.025$, where $Z \sim N(0, 1)$.
 This value is often rounded to $\pm 2$ to act as a simple rule-of-thumb for residual plots.
 Clearly, the larger the absolute value of the standardised residual the more likely it is to be an outlier.

 Note that it is not reasonable to remove outliers just because we don't like the look of them!
-It is of course worth checking the original source of the data - if the outliers are a result of recording error, then this should be corrected.
+It is, of course, worth checking the original source of the data - if the outliers are a result of recording error, then this should be corrected.
 If the outliers appear genuine, we should see how discrepant they are.
 We can carry out an analysis with and without the suspect observations to investigate the sensitivity of the results.

-### Example: Residual analysis for bodyweight data {-}
+### Example: Residual analysis for pre-diabetes data {-}
-Residual plots for the bodyweight data can be generated in `R` using the following commands:
+Residual plots for the pre-diabetes data can be generated in `R` using the following commands:

 #### Standardised residuals against covariates {-}